House of the Temple: History

 On May 31, 1911, 110 years after the founding of the Supreme Council, Grand Commander James D. Richardson broke ground on the spot where the House of the Temple now stands in Washington, D.C.
 Grand Master J. Claude Keiper, of the Grand Lodge of the District of Columbia, laid the cornerstone in the northeast corner on October 18, 1911.

 The temple was designed by architect John Russell Pope, who modeled it after the tomb of Mausolus at Halicarnassus, one of the Seven Wonders of the Ancient World.
 The building was dedicated four years later on October 18, 1915.

 The building's design was widely praised by contemporary architects, and it won Pope the Gold Medal of the Architectural League of New York in 1917.
 In his 1920 book L'Architecture aux États-Unis, French architect Jacques Gréber described it as "a monument of remarkable sumptuousness ... the ensemble is an admirable study of antique architecture stamped with a powerful dignity."
 Fiske Kimball's 1928 book American Architecture describes it as "an example of the triumph of classical form in America".
 In the 1920s, a panel of architects named it "one of the three best public buildings" in the United States, along with the Nebraska State Capitol and the Pan American Union Building in Washington, D.C.
 In 1932, it was ranked as one of the ten top buildings in the country in a poll of federal government architects.

-Confederate general and former Sovereign Grand Commander Albert Pike was the author of an 1871 book called Morals and Dogma of the Ancient and Accepted Scottish Rite of Freemasonry, a book that describes in detail the 33 degrees of Scottish Rite Freemasonry, the stories and teachings associated with each rank, the rituals connected to each rank, and other lodge proceedings.
-In 1944, the remains of Albert Pike were removed from Oak Hill Cemetery in Georgetown and placed in the House of the Temple.
+In 1944, the remains of former Sovereign Grand Commander and Confederate General Albert Pike were removed from Oak Hill Cemetery in Georgetown and placed in the House of the Temple.
 The remains of Past Grand Commander John Henry Cowles were entombed in the temple in 1952, after his 31-year reign as Grand Commander.
-The Temple also holds one of the largest collections of materials related to Scottish poet and Freemason Robert Burns in its library, the first public library in Washington, D.C.
+The Temple also holds one of the largest collections of materials related to Scottish poet and Freemason Robert Burns in its library.
+When the library opened in 1870, it was the first public library in Washington, D.C.

 The House of the Temple is designated as a contributing property to the Sixteenth Street Historic District, listed on the National Register of Historic Places in 1978.

-From 1990 to 2011, the temple hosted a community garden on its grounds.
-The Temple Garden occupied about 0.25 acre, divided into about 70 small plots worked by nearby residents.
-In fall 2011, the Temple closed the garden in order to use the space to stage construction equipment for a rehabilitation project.
+From 1990 to 2011, the temple hosted a community garden on its grounds, with the garden occupying about 0.25 acre, divided into approximately 70 small plots tended by nearby residents.
+In fall 2011, the Temple closed the garden in order to use the space to stage construction equipment for a building rehabilitation project.